silvercrypto888/platinum_ecosystem/fun_stuff/battle_platform_x1/README.md

 How did the X1 community gain a score of virtually _two quadrillion_?
 The answer is because its _Network Power_ was proportional to its already high number of users (15 million) _squared_, creating absolutely astronomical scores, powerful enough to even defeat HYPERINFLATION in simulated comabt.

-Also, note that Lanchester's Laws _greatly simplify_ the simulation of combat for massive battles involving even _millions of participants_, without having to simulate each agent and their combat individually.
+Also, note that Lanchester's Laws _greatly simplify_ the simulation of combat for massive battles involving millions or even _billions of participants_, without having to simulate each agent and their combat individually.
 This allows quick determination of who can win, in even a very large multiplayer match for an onchain strategy game.
 Modifications and extensions of Lanchester's equations can even simulate casualties from massive battles, not just the outcomes themselves.

 ![The Alchemist holds the entire world in his hands.
 Did you notice that there was a burning Phoenix nearby?
 Interesting...](images/4.png)